joolstorrentecalo/gitlab-foss/doc/user/application_security/vulnerabilities/index.md

 Prerequisites:

-- You must have at least the Maintainer role for the project, or a custom role with the `admin_vulnerability` permission.
+- You must have at least the Developer role for the project.

 To change a vulnerability's status from its Vulnerability Page: